-The love for olive trees is hot right now.
+The love for olive trees (and faux olive trees) is hot right now.
 I’m including myself in that count because let’s be honest, they are the perfect sophisticated addition to any room.
 And I will never turn down adding a plant or greenery to a space.
 My only issue was how expensive they are!
-Even the lower cost ones run over $100 and the idea of trying to convince my husband that it is an essential is laughable.
+Even the lower cost faux olive trees run over $100 and the idea of trying to convince my husband that it is an essential is laughable.
 So I set out to create one myself, on a budget.
-And now I bring you the DIY version of a faux olive tree.
+And now I bring you this DIY faux olive tree.

 - Olive Stems – I got mine from Hobby Lobby.
 They have smaller stems for $6.99 and bushier stems for $13.99.
 I got mine when they had all of their faux stems 50% off.
 I used a mix of the smaller and the bushier pieces, but overall you will need about the equivalent of 6 of the smaller to create the same look I did.
 Bushier Stem, Small Stem

 - Branch – I cut one off a tree in our yard.
 Depending on the size you want you may be able to use a fallen branch.
 I recommend one with a few branches.
 Even better if there is a vine piece wrapped around.
 You could also use a wooden dowel wrapped in brown paper wrapping to make it look wood-like.